ceejbot/toastmasters/08/talent.md

 ---

-# [fit] midichlorians
-# [fit] are myth.

-^ Phelps's medals came from his own drive & good luck, not because of any fate in his blood.
-He made himself into that winner.

----

-# [fit] We are malleable.

-^ You are malleable.
-Your body is malleable.
-Your brain is malleable.
-Want an real-world example?

----

 ![](file:///Users/ceej/Dropbox/projects/toastmasters/08/loaded_barbell.jpeg)

 ^ That's the barbell I lifted yesterday morning.
 335#.
 Am I talented?
 Nope.
 I'm obsessed with access to a gym.
 I'm even more obsessed with this: